H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: The case , with a nonnegative constant

-We finish this section by pointing out the necessary changes in the previous proofs to treat the case $f\geq -K$, as claimed in Remark~\ref{fbddbelow}.
-First, the estimates of Lemma~\ref{lem:hessian} and Theorem~\ref{thm:2} still hold after adding $K$, in their right-hand sides, to the $L^2$ norm of $\nabla u$ and to the $L^1$ norm of $u$.
-These changes come from the argument in \eqref{LapL1}, which is now done for the superharmonic function $v:= u-K |x|^2/(2n)$ instead of $u$.
-Second, Theorem~\ref{thm:3}, applied to $v$ instead of $u$, gives its validity also for $f\geq -K$ after adding $K$, in its right-hand sides, to the $L^1$ norm of $u_r$.
+In this section we point out the necessary changes to treat the case $f\geq -K$, with $K$ being a nonnegative constant, as claimed in Remark~\ref{fbddbelow}.
+We need to revise the proofs of H\"older regularity in Section~\ref{sect:Holder} and of the $W^{1,2+\gamma}$ estimate in Section~\ref{sect:higher}.

+First, Lemmas~\ref{conseqestab2} and \ref{conseqestab} did not require $f\geq 0$.
+Now, the estimates of Lemma~\ref{lem:hessian} and Proposition~\ref{prop:2} still hold after adding the constant $K$, in their right-hand sides, to the $L^2$ norm of $\nabla u$ and to the $L^1$ norm of $u$.
+These changes come from the arguments in \eqref{LapL1} and \eqref{pass0} ---the only places where we used $-\Delta u= f(u) \geq 0$.
+To see this, we consider the superharmonic function